imoneoi/openchat/README.md

 # 🤗 Inference with Transformers

 > [!WARNING]
-> It's recommeded to use our optimized API server for deployment.
+> It's recommended to use our optimized API server for deployment.
 Inferencing with Transformers will be slower.

 The default conversation template is shown below: